Uber gives drivers sick pay and benefits

 Uber drivers who wanted to join the scheme were required to pay £2 a week.

 "I'm highly suspicious - is this a revamp, is this another bite of the cherry to make themselves look caring.
-What's the story here?" said Steve Garelick, regional organiser for gig economy and transport for GMB union.
+What's the story here?" said Steve Garelick, regional organiser for the gig economy and transport for GMB union.

-James Farrar, the lead claimant in an employment tribunal case against Uber and chair of United Private Hire Drivers (UPHD) branch of the IWGB union, told the BBC: "This is not nearly enough.
+James Farrar, chair of the United Private Hire Drivers branch of the IWGB union, told the BBC: "This is not nearly enough.
 We have statutory rights under the law.
 What Uber has given us are cosmetic benefits that can be taken away at any time."

 Uber's announcement comes before an appeal hearing at Westminster Magistrates Court on 25 June, where a judge will decide whether Transport for London (TfL) should renew Uber's private hire operating licence in London.